 Again, to have a little fun with Little’s Law (which I agree with, but definitely did not invent), I call it Little’s Second Law.

 The other day I was doing a workshop, and someone remarked that people were having fun and being a lot more creative.
-They implied, somehow, that if a person really wanted to do something, they put a lot more energy into it.
-And the results were always better.
-Someone said 5x more new ideas (of equal value) come out in that situation.
+They implied, somehow, that if a person really wanted to do something, they put a lot more energy into it and the results were always better.
+Someone said five times more new ideas (of equal value) come out in that situation.

-2. Maybe, at least some of the time, we should (we=everyone, including the team) let them do just what they want to do.
-And see what happens.
+- Maybe, at least some of the time, we should (we = everyone, including the team) let them do just what they want to do and see what happens.
 This is kind of the idea with the Google 20% time.